Fast bowling: Terminology

-At the other end of the scale, balls that bounce slightly closer to the batsman than the good length are said to be full pitched or overpitched or described as a half volley.
-These are often easier for the batsman to play than the good length because they do not have time to move much after bouncing off the seam and, arriving at the batsmen low to the ground, are ideal for drive strokes.
-However, in conditions favourable to swing bowling full pitched bowling gives the ball more time to move through the air challenging the batsman weigh up the risk of being able to play drives against uncertainty about the swing.
-Closer still to the batsman's feet is the yorker.
-An effective yorker's length is difficult to pick early, forcing the batsman back into the crease.
-Additionally, because it bounces at the batsmen's feet, a well-bowled yorker is not playable by a conventional cricket shot.
-If the ball fails to bounce at all before reaching the batsman it is labelled a full toss.
-It is easier for a batsman to play such a delivery as it has not deviated from bouncing off the pitch.

-Because the three effective lengths (good length, bouncer and yorker) are all interspersed by lengths that are easier for the batsman to hit, control of length is an important discipline for a fast bowler.
-In addition to all the above variables, batsmen control how far out of the crease they face, further complicating the bowler's task of correct length estimation.
-Spin bowlers on the other hand are almost always aiming for the good length, but need a much finer control of flight and line to be effective.

-A fast bowler tries to be physically fit throughout his cricket career, which may span more than a decade.

 Strike bowling

 Strike bowling is the term usually applied to bowlers who are used primarily to take wickets rather than restrict runs.
 Typically, strike bowlers work in short spells, either at the start of an innings or to confront new batters, although they are also employed tactically at other times.
 For fast bowlers, results can be achieved through sheer speed and aggression, rather than by trying to make the ball move through the air (swing bowling) or off the pitch (seam bowling).
 More commonly, however, a combined approach is adopted to produce balls that the batter finds difficult or impossible to play, whatever the speed at which they are delivered.
 In this respect, the inswinging yorker is a good example of delivery that, even when bowled relatively slowly, can nevertheless be highly effective.